 The most widely used approach for measuring mitral-to-apical flow propagation is the slope method.
-The slope method (Figure 7) appears to have the least variability.
-The slope method (Figure 7) appears to have the least variability.
+T4,75 The slope method (Figure 7) appears to have the least variability.
 Acquisition is performed in the apical 4-chamber view, using color flow imaging with a narrow color sector, and gain is adjusted to avoid noise.
 The M-mode scan line is placed through the center of the LV inflow blood column from the mitral valve to the apex.
 Then the color flow baseline is shifted to lower the Nyquist limit so that the central highest velocity jet is blue.
 Flow propagation velocity (Vp) is measured as the slope of the first aliasing velocity during early filling, measured from the mitral valve plane to 4 cm distally into the LV cavity.
 Alternatively, the slope of the transition from no color to color is measured.
 Alternatively, the slope of the transition from no color to color is measured.
-Alternatively has been been been been been supposed by the slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
-Alternatively has slope of the transition from no color to color is measured.
+Alternatively is considered normal.
+Significant noninvasively by color M-mode Doppler by taking into account inertial forces, Significant application.